Yfabri7/popcorn-palace/Instructions.md

 - Maven

 ### Run the App
+**To get started, clone the repository using: git clone https://github.com/Yfabri7/popcorn-palace.git**
 1. Start MySQL using Docker Compose:
+   (bash):
-   (bash): docker-compose up -d
+   docker-compose up -d

-2. Run the application via your IDE or with Maven:
+3. Run the application via your IDE or with Maven:
+   (bash):
-   (bash): mvn spring-boot:run
+   mvn spring-boot:run

-3. The app will be available at:
+4. The app will be available at:
    http://localhost:8080

 ## Tests
 Run all tests with:
+(bash):
-(bash): mvn clean test
+mvn clean test

 Includes unit and integration tests for:
 - MovieService / Controller